slightlynybbled/huddle/example/readme.md

 # Configuration

-Multiple JSON files may be stored in a directory.
+Multiple JSON/INI files may be stored in a directory.
 Any files prefixed with an underscore `_` will be ignored.
-Files must have the extension `.json`.
+Files must have the extension `.json` or `.ini`.

 ## Fields